nginxinc/NGINX-Demos/consul-demo/README.md

      $ cd ~/NGINX-Demos/consul-demo
      $ vagrant up
      ```
      The ```vagrant up``` command will start the virtualbox VM and provision it using the ansible playbook file ~/NGINX-Demos/ansible/setup_consul_demo.yml.
-The ansible playbook file also invokes another script provision.sh which sets the HOST_IP environment variable to the IP address of the eth1 interface (10.2.2.70 in this case assigned in the Vagrantfile)
+The ansible playbook file also invokes another script provision.sh which sets the HOST_IP environment variable to the IP address of the eth1 interface (10.2.2.70 in this case assigned in the Vagrantfile) and invokes the ```docker-compose up -d``` command

 1. SSH into the newly created virtual machine and move into the /vagrant directory which contains the demo files: